 Things don’t get any better as Joshua’s imaginary friend Z starts requesting a place at the dinner table.
 Then convinces the little guy to do things that make him a pariah with the other kids and eventually kicked out of school.
 Elizabeth is blindsided by this as for some reason Kevin has kept it from her.
 As her son’s behavior heads into criminal territory it triggers repressed memories in Elizabeth.
 Z might not be as imaginary as they have been believing.

 Like many recent genre films with a domestic theme, Z starts out firmly in Lifetime Channel mode.
 Thankfully it gets out of it a lot quicker than most.
 By the 30 minute mark, it’s obvious Joshua’s issues aren’t psychological.
-Granted it takes his parents a bit longer to figure that out, but that allows for a great turn by Stephen McHattie (Pontypool, Exit Humanity) as Doctor Seager a child psychologist who helps Elizabeth make the connection between her childhood and what’s happening now.
+Granted it takes his parents a bit longer to figure that out, but that allows for a great turn by Stephen McHattie (Pontypool, Dreamland) as Doctor Seager a child psychologist who helps Elizabeth make the connection between her childhood and what’s happening now.

 At times the film feels like it could be a prequel to the season’s other evil imaginary friend film Daniel Isn’t Real.
 But mostly Z walks a fine line between the creepy kid and family curse genres before finally showing its hand.
 Oddly enough the scene where it does is both one of the best and worst in the film.
 It’s effectively creepy and makes it incredibly clear just what’s going on.
 But on the other hand, there’s some awful CGI and you can’t help wondering how none of the neighbors are noticing this.